Smědá: Nature

 The final section of the river within the limits of the Czech Republic is protected as the Meandry Smědé ('Smědá meanders') Nature Reserve.
 It has an area of 136.6 ha.
 The object of protection is the natural character of the river bed with meanders, pools and wet meadows, with a large number of protected plant and animal species.
+The wider area with a stretch of the river with a length of about 23 km is also protected as a Special Area of Conservation.
+The area is home to a population of the green snaketail, which is a protected species in the Czech Republic.

+The fauna living in the river includes river trout, brook trout, European bullhead, burbot, Eurasian minnow and brook lamprey.